 Overgrown Chinchilla Teeth And What to Do

 We just touched on this topic, but I wanted to reemphasize the main points one more time.
-Overgrown teeth are a real problem and a real threat to a chinchilla.
+Overgrown teeth are a real health problem and a real threat to a chinchilla.

 It doesn’t take long for overgrown teeth to begin causing issues, like not eating and possibly even death, if they go unnoticed or untreated.

 Here are some of the symptoms to look for that may indicate overgrown teeth.
 We cover thin is more detail in our article on malocclusion in chinchillas.